-Measurements were taken using an American National Standards Institute (ANSI) S1.4 type 1 sound level meter (Larson David Model 831).
-The sound level meter was calibrated at the beginning and end of each set of measurements.
+Measurements were taken using American National Standards Institute (ANSI) S1.4 type 1 sound level meters (Larson David Model 831).
+The sound level meters were calibrated at the beginning and end of each set of measurements.
 None of the calibration level changes exceeded \pm 0.5 dB.
-A windscreen was used at all times on the microphone, and the meter was mounted on a tripod.
+Windscreens were used at all times on the microphone, and the meters were mounted on tripods.
 Certificates of calibration for the equipment used are available upon request.
-The microphone was located approximately 5 feet above ground level with the microphone directed towards the closest proposed wind turbine location and angled per the manufacturer's recommendation.
+The microphones were located approximately 5 feet above ground level with the microphones directed towards the closest proposed wind turbine location and angled per the manufacturer's recommendation.
 All measurements were taken when meteorological conditions were favorable for conducting ambient sound measurements, per ANSI standards (low wind, moderate temperatures, humidity, and no precipitation).